obsidiansystems/obelisk/guides/app-deploy.md

-Set `services.openssh.enable = true; and services.openssh.permitRootLogin = "yes" ` and then Ctrl + W and Ctrl + X
+Set `services.openssh.enable = true;` and `services.openssh.permitRootLogin = "yes" ` and then Ctrl+W and Ctrl+X.

-Followed by: `nixos-rebuild switch` and then set the root password to anything you want using `passwd`
+Followed by: `nixos-rebuild switch` and then set the root password to anything you want using `passwd`.

-With that you will be able to ssh into that machine from a terminal, using the username root and the ip address you found out during the previous step:
+With that you will be able to ssh into that machine from a terminal, using the username root and the IP address you found out during the previous step: